-Can a Pensioner Get a Home Loan?
+Can Pensioners Get Home Loans?

 Firstly, your ability to make repayments, especially once you retire.
-If you’re already retired and on a reduced income, lenders view this as a higher risk because you may have difficulty keeping up with your payments.
+If you’re already retired and on a reduced income, lenders view this as a higher risk because you may have difficulty keeping up with your repayments.
 As a result, if they lend at all, the bank is likely to charge you a higher rate of interest than those advertised.

 It’s much harder to get a housing loan for pensioners; if you’re a pensioner, some lenders may view you as a higher-risk borrower.
 This is because the amount you receive from the pension is generally lower than the income requirement to qualify for a home loan.